DilipRenkila/diliprenkila.github.io/_posts/2020-03-21-Introduction-to-Istio.md

+**The basics: Service Mesh and API Gateway**

+The main purpose of using **API Gateway** is to expose microservices as managed api to external systems.

 **What is Istio?**

 When applications are broken into small chunks to simplify development, deployment, updates, and scaling, you end up with more responsibility to look after than before.